openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

 * `proto-update` - latest update of your vehicle data

 In case you find problems regarding this binding add items to these 3 channels.
-The items are reporting Strings in json format.
+The items are reporting Strings in JSON format.
 Vehicle Identification Number (VIN) isn't part of data.
 GPS data which is showing your location is anonymized.
 Please double check yourself no critical data is inside.